DeuteriumDev/dt-srm/README.md

 Permissions are defined by `can_create`, `can_read`, `can_update`, and `can_delete` (ie: CRUD, and they're named as such to avoid namespace issues with default django) access and can be any combination imaginable.

 A user can belong to many groups and a group can have many permissions, but each permission points to a single document with the exception of documents that allow `inherit_permissions_from_parent`.

 Those documents don't need a direct permission, but will inherit whatever permissions are present on it's parent (recursively if multiple levels are present).
+A document can have many children, but only one parent.

+See the abstract model [DocumentModel](./django_api/kits/models.py) for implementation details.